top of page

 The best way to understand the magic of Inquiry Meditation...is to watch it in action!

-Click on the video above to watch five mini-scenes of me working with experienced Inquiry Meditators.
+Above, catch a glimpse of me working with 5 experienced Inquiry Meditators.

 Book your 20-minute consultation here.